Loading...

 How to consume Beans on toast without glucose spikes

-Include a source of healthy fats such as avocado slices or a drizzle of olive oil on top of your beans.
-Healthy fats can help slow down digestion and the absorption of carbohydrates.
+Add a small amount of healthy fats, such as avocado slices or a drizzle of olive oil, which can aid in slowing the absorption of carbohydrates.

-Add a side of leafy greens or non-starchy vegetables like spinach, kale, or bell peppers to your meal.
-These can help slow digestion and add valuable nutrients without spiking your blood sugar.
+Add non-starchy vegetables like spinach, tomatoes, or bell peppers to your meal.
+These can help add fiber and further slow down carbohydrate absorption.

 Stay Hydrated